LukeMS/keltor/rst/index.rst

 Creatures
 ##########

 Not all the information here should be known to the players at the start of the game.
-Not all monsters are found in the Middle Lands.
-In fact, when compared to other areas of the world, the Middle Lands have a lower density of monsters and less variety.
+Not all monsters are found in the `Middle Lands`_.
+In fact, when compared to other areas of the world, the `Middle Lands`_ have a lower density of monsters and less variety.
 With that in mind, remember that the GM can do as they like.

 Creatures of Keltor
 ********************

-Below is a list of creatures indigenous to the Middle Lands of Keltor and a recommended encounter frequency.
+Below is a list of creatures indigenous to the `Middle Lands of Keltor <Middle Lands_>`_ and a recommended encounter frequency.
 Encountering any creature is always possible thanks to summoning and the like.
 This section is broken into three groups, above ground creatures, underground creatures, and normal animals.
 It should be noted that the lack of extra-planar creatures is due to this world's history.

 In the below lists more than one encounter frequency are listed when rates are specific for one kind of location.